ERMETE-Lab/ROSE-ROM4FOAM/docs/_build/html/_sources/intro.md

 **Authors**: Stefano Riva and Dr. Carolina Introini

-This book collects some documentation for the codes of the ROSE repositories, including theoretical background and the basic theory of Reduced Order Modelling.
+This book collects some documentation and tutorials for the ROM4FOAM library built in [OpenFOAM-v6](https://openfoam.org/version/6/), including a brief theoretical background of the theory of Reduced Order Modelling.

-The repositories documented includes codes for [OpenFOAM-v6](https://openfoam.org/version/6/).

-This work has been carried out at the [Nuclear Reactors Group](https://www.nuclearenergy.polimi.it) at [Politecnico di Milano](https://polimi.it), under the supervision of Prof. Antonio Cammi and Prof. Stefano Lorenzi.
+This work has been carried out at the [Nuclear Reactors Group](https://www.nuclearenergy.polimi.it) at [Politecnico di Milano](https://polimi.it), under the supervision of Prof. Antonio Cammi.

 ```{image} images/NRG_logo.png
 :alt: NRGlogo